 - Identify three people/groups (don't write out names, simply represent with numbers) that you cannot stand either now or in the past.

 - Just put a #1 for the first name you have in mind and leave a space, #2, etc.

 - Imagine who they are but do not write them down, just list and refer to them by their numbers.

-- Some of numbers may just be people that annoy you or with whom you have had a one time conflict.
+- Some of the numbers may just be people that annoy you or with whom you have had a one-time conflict.
 This is ok.
-Make sure, however, that you include the "biggie", that person who is your all time champ at hating and why.
+Make sure, however, that you include the "biggie," that person who is your all time champ at hating and why.